Today, you’re going to learn how to help a partner with an eating disorder: what not to say to someone with an eating disorder and what to do instead.

 An eating disorder narrows the emotional pain.
 It’s hard to feel anything when you’re overwhelmingly hungry or full.
 Also, thinking about food and calories all the time, makes it hard to think about anything else.

 While this might work in the short term, these feelings are being left unaddressed.
 Over time, they can intensify and come out in unpleasant ways, like outbursts, breakdowns, etc.

 Some people who are struggling with anxiety and a strong need to control their lives, or trauma survivors, might use the eating disorder to feel more in control.

 Even if they don’t feel in control of anything else in their lives, at least they are in charge of what goes into their body.

-To deepen your empathy, try to put yourself in your loved one’s shoes and think back to a time when you experienced deep sense of shame, or a strong need to numb your difficult emotions, or a time you felt out of control.
+To deepen your empathy, try to put yourself in your partner’s shoes and think back to a time when you experienced a deep sense of shame, a strong need to numb your difficult emotions or a time you felt out of control.

 3. Approach It In Healthier Ways